The Art of the On-the-Go Hairstyle - 35 Thousand

 The recently launched Babyliss 9000 Portable straightener for frizz fighting on the fly

-The Balmain Paris Hair Couture Universal Cordless Straightener (netaporter.com)
+The Balmain Paris Hair Couture Universal Cordless Straightener

 This super stylish portable straightener is small enough to slip into your hand luggage but powerful enough to style the most difficult of hair.
 In white titanium it also doubles up as a curling iron when you want luscious waves.

-Ok, you may feel a little silly wearing rollers through Check In (and they may question you in passport control), but if you’re planning to sleep on a long haul flight you could do worse than to pop a few of these in cleanly washed hair and pass out.
+Ok, you may feel a little silly wearing rollers through check-in (and they may question you in passport control), but if you’re planning to sleep on a long haul flight you could do worse than to pop a few of these in cleanly washed hair and pass out.
 Expect to wake to soft, bouncy waves.

 in-flight hairstyle accessories head band